vesparny/todoo/README.md

 ## Features

-* Todos stored locally (because pricavy matters, your data is your data)
+* Todos stored locally (because privacy matters, your data is yours and only yours)
-* Emoji Support
+* Place the todoo.json anywhere you want (For instance you can put it in your Dropbox folder or even better in a [Cryptomator](https://cryptomator.org/) vault)
-* Always available in your Tray
+* Always available right in the system tray (Windows/Linux) or menu bar (Mac)
+* Global shortcut to open the app window (`control+shift+space`)

 ## Technologies used